holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ### Ontology of Workflows

-While a properly defined and implemented Holochain system must necessarily be robust enough to handle data from an incorrectly operating peer, it is nevertheless a more productive experience for everyone if all nodes in a network transform their states according to the same process.
+While a properly defined and implemented Holochain system must necessarily be robust enough to handle data from an incorrectly operating peer, it is nevertheless a more productive experience for everyone if all nodes in a network change their states according to the same process.
 There are also cases in which an incorrect implementation may result in unrecoverable corruption to state.

 Hence, we must define an **ontology of workflows**.
 A Workflow is defined ontologically as a process which:

-1. Accesses and potentially transforms Holochain state,
+1. Accesses and potentially changes Holochain state,
 2. Receives an ephemeral input context necessary to do its job,
-3. Optionally triggers other workflows to follow up on the newly transformed state, potentially including another iteration of itself, and
+3. Optionally triggers other workflows to follow up on the newly changed state, potentially including another iteration of itself, and
 3. Optionally returns a value which can be passed to a waiting receiver.

 It is important to note that Workflows are reifications of the inherent physics of Holochain; that is, the concept of a Workflow is demanded by the kinds of state changes a Holochain implementation is expected to make.